Envision Glasses: Alice’s Top Features

 The Envision Glasses give you access to visual information hands-free.

-There are different editions of the Envision Glasses, and the features you can access depend on which edition you have.
+There are three different editions of the Envision Glasses.
+The features you can access depend on which edition you have.
 The Read Edition can only be used to access text, whereas with the home and professional editions, you can access all other features including those for colour identification, object detection and scene description.

 Below, we go into some of the features in detail, specifically Alice’s top 5 features, in no particular order.